 Challenges facing CIOs in manufacturing environments

-One of the most common requests put to CIOs, is for them to improve the user interface of their systems to make them more aligned to the unique processes within the organization.
-ERP systems are implemented to drive efficiencies within organizations, however ensuring that the ERP system is compatible with the enterprise’s organizational strategy, structure, culture and operations isn’t always easy.
+One of the most common requests put to CIOs, is for them to improve the user interface of their systems to make them more aligned to the unique processes within the organisation.
+ERP systems are implemented to drive efficiencies within organisations, however ensuring that the ERP system is compatible with the enterprise’s organisational strategy, structure, culture and operations isn’t always easy.
 It will likely necessitate change to many areas of the business.
 With the process of change management, there is also a need for the people in the business to adapt.

 Predictive analytics providing an intuitive UX

 In considering the end-user’s experience, ease of use is critical to ensuring users can execute their tasks effortlessly and carry out their roles effectively.
 When pulling reports, a user wants all the relevant information on one page, logically ordered, and easily accessible, and they want the ability to drill down further into the information, should they need deeper insights.
 When searching, users also prefer an intuitive application that behaves much like familiar online search engines, enabling any data to be surfaced according to a users’ profile and preferences.
 Using Predictive analytics within ERP enables all of this by using many techniques from data mining, statistics, modelling, machine learning, and artificial intelligence to analyse current data to make predictions about the future.

 The Aberdeen report ‘The Next Generation of Business Management: Social ERP’, states that organisations with social ERP are 2.5 times as likely to have real-time visibility into the status of all processes.
 They are also 185 percent more likely to enable users to annotate and comment on reports and visualisations in real time, and 145 percent more likely to have real-time collaboration across departments and divisions.
 This collaboration results in them being 57 percent more likely to be able to support continuous improvement teams.